robertklofgren/andmon/README.md

    Connect your Android device to your computer using a USB cable.

 2. **Configure your virtual monitor**
    Create a virtual display via the method of your choice.
-On many systems you can use VKMS with 'sudo modprobe vkms'.
-On hyprland I use 'hyprctl output create headless virt-1'
+On many systems you can use VKMS with ```sudo modprobe vkms```.
+On hyprland I use ```hyprctl output create headless virt-1```.
+Some display configuration tools will allow you to create new displays directly.
-   Some implementations of xdg-desktop-portal also allow for the creation of virtual displays through the screen selection dialog.
+   Some implementations of xdg-desktop-portal also allow for the creation of virtual displays through the screen selection dialog after clicking "Start Stream".

 3. **Run the Script**
    Install requirements and execute the script.